A2M Injection Cost vs. PRP: Which Is Better?

 Choosing between A2M and PRP isn’t about picking a winner; it’s about finding the treatment that aligns with your body, your condition, and your goals.
 Both are powerful regenerative tools, but they shine in different scenarios.
 The best way to make a decision is to work with a specialist who can evaluate your unique situation.
 However, understanding a few key factors can help you go into that conversation feeling prepared and confident.
 Think about your age, the specifics of your knee pain, what you’ve tried in the past, and your overall health.
 These elements will help guide you and your doctor toward the most effective path for your healing.

-Considering Your Age and Activity Level
+Does Your Age and Activity Level Matter?

 Your age and how active you are play a significant role in determining which therapy might offer you the best results.
 Generally, PRP therapy is often more effective for younger individuals—typically those 45 and under—who are dealing with mild to moderate injuries.
 Its growth factors are excellent for kickstarting the healing process in tissues that are still quite resilient.
 On the other hand, A2M is frequently the preferred option for those with more advanced osteoarthritis or significant cartilage breakdown, which is more common in people over 45.
 A2M’s primary function is to stop the destructive enzymes that degrade cartilage, making it a powerful tool for preserving the joint.